eudoxia0/flashcards/Cards/Pharmacology.md

 ---

-C: Oral administration is a subtype of [enteral] administration
+C: Oral administration is a subtype of [enteral] administration.

 ---

-C: Rectal administration is a subtype of [enteral] administration
+C: Rectal administration is a subtype of [enteral] administration.

 ---